-Founded in 1991, the Chicago College of Pharmacy (CCP) offers the Doctor of Pharmacy (Pharm.D.) degree.
+Founded in 1991, the College of Pharmacy, Downers Grove Campus (CPDG) offers the Doctor of Pharmacy (Pharm.D.) degree.
 Its successful curriculum emphasizes patient-centered care, communications, and uses group learning to develop team-oriented work skills needed for today's healthcare environment.

-CCP alumni work in community pharmacies, hospital settings, educational institutions, pharmaceutical companies, and managed care organizations.
+CPDG alumni work in hospital settings, community pharmacies, pharmaceutical companies, educational institutions, and managed care organizations.
 Graduates of the College are well-positioned to be offered full-time positions in rewarding and challenging practice environments with excellent salaries.

 During the first professional years in the program, students complete required courses, elective courses, and introductory pharmacy practice experiences.
 The final professional year transitions into experiential learning at diverse clinical rotation sites.

-For students planning to start pharmacy school in 2021, CCP will begin offering a single three-year, year-round curriculum that begins in June of that year, with an eventual May graduation date.
-This new curriculum will continue to provide the high quality pharmacy and experiential education that Midwestern University is long known for, in an efficient timeframe for the benefit of our students.
+CPDG now offers a single three-year, year-round curriculum that begins in June, with an eventual May graduation date.
+This new curriculum continues to provide the high quality pharmacy and experiential education that Midwestern University is long known for, in an efficient timeframe for the benefit of our students.
 For details, you may review the Three-Year Curriculum Overview.

 Sample Block Schedules